bcosca/fatfree/readme.md

 `bool QUIET`

 * Toggle switch for suppressing or enabling standard output and error messages.
 Particularly useful in unit testing.
+Default value is `FALSE`.

 `string REALM`